M-Xue/M-Xue/README.md

 I also have an interest in UX/UI design and have previously joined a university program based on product design called the Product Design Program held by DigiSoc.

 I have been consistently teaching myself frontend development since June 2021 and plan to really polish these skills by the end of 2022 through full stack projects using the MERN stack as well as experiment with other backend options such as Java and MySQL.

-Thank you for reading and I hope you can take a look at some of the projects I am currently working on.